visioncrunch/DSA/complete_notes.md

 {
   Student s1;
   Student s1[];
-  s1 is an object that is instance of a class
+  s1 is an object that is instance of a custom datatype Student

 }

+cpu has register of size 4byte if it is 32bit cpu that has a pipe called memory bus that connnects to memory and reads ONCE and carries data from memory to registers the thing is reading once is faster than reading twice or thrice

-if class is empty, what would be its size -> 1 (smallest addressable memory now if a class is not empty, then it will remove the 1 byte of the empty class and will have the size of 4 bytes if integer property is set if a behaviour is set then its size wont be counted unitl used
+if class is empty, what would be its size -> 1 (smallest addressable memory) now if a class is not empty, then it will remove the 1 byte of the empty class and will have the size of 4 bytes if integer property is set if a behaviour is set then its size wont be counted until used

 and if a variable of a class has size smaller than register for example a bool variable, the nalso it will be counted as 4bytes for a 32 bit cpu with 4bytes in a register the cpu does it to not do extra work of extraction by adding a padding of size 3 byte to make it 1+3=4 bytes